Chemical elements in East Asian languages: Characters based on European pronunciations

 However, the Chinese did not know about most of the elements until they were isolated during the Industrial Age.
 These new elements therefore required new characters, which were invented using the phono-semantic principle.
 Each character consists of two parts, one to signify the meaning and the other to hint at the sound:

 The semantic (meaning) part is also the radical of the character.
 It refers to the element's usual state at room temperature and standard pressure.
-Only four radicals are used for elements: 釒/钅 (jīn "gold; metal") for solid metals, 石 (shí "stone, rock") for solid non-metals, 水/氵 (shuǐ "water") for liquids, and 气 (qì "air, steam") for gases.
+Only four radicals are used for elements: 釒/钅 (jīn "gold; metal") for solid metals, 石 (shí "stone, rock") for solid non-metals, 水/氵 (shuǐ "water") for liquids, and 气 (qì "gas, air") for gases.

-The phonetic (sound) part represents the character's pronunciation and is a partial transliteration of the element.
+The phonetic (sound) part represents the character's pronunciation and is a partial transliteration of the element's name.
 For each element character, this is a unique phonetic component.
 Since 118 elements have been discovered, over 100 phonetic components are used in naming the elements.
 Because many characters in modern Chinese are homophones, including for tone, two different phonetic components can be pronounced the same.
 Current practice dictates that new names should avoid being homophonous with previous element names or with organic functional groups.
-However, this rule was not rigorously followed in the past, and confusingly, the names of tin (锡) and selenium (硒) are pronounced the same, including tone, as xī in Mainland China.
-(In Taiwan tin is xí while selenium is xī.)
+However, this rule was not rigorously followed in the past, and confusingly, the names of tin (锡) and selenium (硒) both have the pronunciation xī with the same tone.
+The alternative pronunciation xí for tin is recommended by the National Committee for Approval of Terms in Science and Technology (全国科学技术名词审定委员会).